top of page

 Who Is Now Covered?
 The Expanded Scope for Non-SOLAS Vessels

-The amendments introduce new chapters (9-1 for Safety of Navigation and 11-1 for Voyage Planning) in the Polar Code, applying to:
+The amendments introduce new chapters (9-1 for Safety of Navigation and 11-1 for Voyage Planning) in the Polar Code.
+These chapters apply to:

-These vessels must comply when operating in polar waters (Arctic waters beyond certain flag state territorial seas or the full Antarctic area).
-Newbuilds from January 1, 2026, must meet the rules immediately, while existing vessels have until January 1, 2027, for full compliance (often aligned with surveys).
+These vessels must comply when operating in polar waters.
+This includes Arctic waters beyond certain flag state territorial seas or the full Antarctic area.
+New builds from January 1, 2026, must meet the rules immediately.
+Existing vessels have until January 1, 2027, for full compliance, often aligned with surveys.

-These smaller vessels—often involved in fishing, expedition cruising, research, or niche cargo—now face the same core safety obligations as larger ships, including up-to-date ice information, enhanced navigation equipment (e.g., echo sounding, anti-icing devices), detailed voyage planning, and risk assessments tailored to polar hazards.
+These smaller vessels—often involved in fishing, expedition cruising, research, or niche cargo—now face the same core safety obligations as larger ships.
+This includes up-to-date ice information, enhanced navigation equipment (e.g., echo sounding, anti-icing devices), detailed voyage planning, and risk assessments tailored to polar hazards.

 Check out these real-world examples of vessels now in scope navigating icy conditions: